5 Most Common HIPAA Privacy Violations

 Patients deserve transparency and easy access to their records.
 New updates to the HIPAA privacy law require covered entities to respond to patient requests for records in 15 days instead of the previous 30-day window.
 Failure to adhere to this timeline is a direct violation of HIPAA regulations.
 Your entire organization must comply with this rule to avoid penalties.

 But what if you don’t fulfill a request on time?
 There are expiration dates on HIPAA authorization forms.
-Too many times, someone hasn’t paid close enough attention to that date when a request for a release of information comes through and ended up sending out that information even though they shouldn’t have.
-If a request comes in and it’s past the expiration date, you must complete a new HIPAA authorization form.
+22% of healthcare cybersecurity incidents are caused by insider error, and this is one common example: Too many times, someone hasn’t paid close enough attention to the expiration date when a request for a release of information comes through and ended up sending out that information even though they shouldn’t have

 Solution: Set automated reminders to keep your teams on task and on time.
 You can set reminders in software solutions like project management platforms, ITSM software, or a HIPAA compliance solution.
 Additionally, verify the expiration dates for HIPAA authorizations before releasing any information.
 Complete a new form if needed.
 See HIPAA Reference: §164.508(a)(1)-(3), §164.508(b)(6), §164.508(c)(1), §164.508(c)(2), §164.530(j)

 Another preventive method is performing a HIPAA self-assessment.
-A self-assessment shows any high-risk vulnerabilities or gaps in compliance your facility and network have, so you then can create an action plan to remediate those issues.
-Once you gather information about your teams, operations, processes, and policies through an assessment, you will get insight into any weak points or potential vulnerabilities for breaches, cyberattacks, or HIPAA compliance failures.
+A self-assessment shows any high-risk vulnerabilities or gaps in compliance your facility and network have, so you can then create an action plan to remediate those issues.

 Protect Patients and Your Organization With the Right Tools